 We find this methodology very conducive to collaboration because our clients have to be satisfied with the direction we are taking at each stage of development before we move on to the next.
 It ensures everyone is clear on story structure and flow, each plot point, the characters their motives and characteristics, and the overarching style and tone before dialogue starts being written.

 Dean and Shane both operate cameras on various projects however over the years Shane has predominantly DP‘d narrative work with Dean directing.

 Together they form the core of the Alucinor crew with other key creative’s such as production designers, composers, soundies and costume designers coming on board on a project by project basis.
 In the realm of branded storytelling & commissioned content we strive to create TV quality productions with a much smaller crew and price tag.

 Our work doesn’t have a signature look because we shape our approach and aim for an aesthetic we feel serves each story.
 Every project is unique.

 We aren’t very trendy.
 We’re happy for films to have ‘style’, but we also want them to look and feel real.
 Over the past decade with high end colour grading tools becoming unprecedentedly accessible we’ve seen some amazing work coming from colourists and visual artists using digital film.
 But we feel sometimes less is more, we don’t like images to look so digitally altered that they don’t feel authentic.

-For us it’s the techniques that make films powerful today are many of the same ones used to make great movies sixty years ago.
+For us it’s the techniques that make films powerful today are many of the same ones used to make great movies by film production companies sixty years ago.